 - Employee Enrollment: Communicate the plan details to employees and facilitate their enrollment in the MEP.

-The particular, financial-based advantages to your San Antonio, TX small business retirement plan will largely be based on the specific plan you set up.
+The specific, financial-based advantages to your San Antonio, TX small business retirement plan will largely be based on the specific plan you choose.
 However, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
-Three out of five employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
-Companies and employees will both enjoy:
+Three out of five employees responded to a survey saying it is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+Below are some of the main benefits for both businesses and employees of having a small business retirement plan:

 Employee Benefits